 Help working retirees meet the termination requirements and avoid losing benefits - know the rules!

 To properly terminate employment and be eligible to work as a retiree, PSRS/PEERS members must:

 - End all employment with all PSRS/PEERS-covered employers.

-- Not return to work for a PSRS/PEERS covered employer in any capacity for a period of one month after their PSRS/PEERS retirement date, which includes volunteer work if he or she later becomes a paid employee with the same employer in the same or similar position.
+- Not return to work for a PSRS/PEERS covered employer in any capacity for a period of one month after their PSRS/PEERS retirement date.

 - Not enter into any agreement, written or unwritten, for future employment at a covered employer in any capacity until after receiving the first retirement benefit payment.